FragiK/mazi/README.md

 Greece has been in a state of [recession and crisis since 2009](https://en.wikipedia.org/wiki/Greek_debt_crisis_timeline) .
 Negotiations between the Greek goverment and the Troika (aka "the institutions") have failed.
-There will be a [Referendum](https://en.wikipedia.org/wiki/Greek_bailout_referendum,_2015) on on 5 July 2015 asking greeks to say yes or no to a proposal of measures to be taken.
+There ~~will be~~ was a [Referendum](https://en.wikipedia.org/wiki/Greek_bailout_referendum,_2015) on 5 July 2015 asking greeks to say yes or no to a proposal of measures to be taken.
+The majority of Greeks decided to reject the proposed measures.
-Whatever the outcome of the Referendum will be there will probably be further negotiations.
+~~Whatever the outcome of the Referendum will be there will probably be further negotiations.~~

 The scope of this repo is to modify the oficial proposals so that they have:
 - positive effects on the greek economy.